DataDog/integrations-core/ray/README.md

 ##### Metric collection

-This example demonstrates the configuration in the previous sections as Kubernetes annotations on your Ray pods.
-See the [sample ray.d/conf.yaml][4] for all available configuration options.
+This example demonstrates the configuration as Kubernetes annotations on your Ray pods.
+See the [sample configuration file][4] for all available configuration options.

 ```yaml
 apiVersion: v1